bnnyng/garden/content/System 1 and System 2 thinking.md

 AI agents are excellent at System 1-style tasks.
 This suggests that implementing System 2 thinking in neural networks may lead to advances in machine intelligence.

-The distinction between the two systems is controversial and hard to draw.

 ---
 # References